-Applicants to our graduate program must meet admission requirements for both Graduate & Postdoctoral Studies at UBC and the Creative Writing Program.
+Applicants to our graduate program must meet admission requirements for both Graduate & Postdoctoral Studies at UBC and UBC Creative Writing.

 How To Apply